 Want to earn continuing education credit for this article?
 Learn more.

 The digestive system is often taken for granted – that is, until we experience some distress.
 There are several degrees of discomfort from mild heartburn, up to excruciatingly painful ulcers and even esophageal or stomach cancers.
 The most minor and perhaps most easily treatable of the disorders would be heartburn.
-It is estimated that almost one in 10 individuals suffer from heartburn every day, and about 40 percent have it at least once a month.
+It is estimated that almost 15 million individuals suffer from heartburn every day, and about 60 million have it at least once a month.
 Heartburn has no age limits; sufferers range from infants to the elderly.

 If heartburn becomes chronic it will usually be categorized as gastroesophageal reflux disease, commonly referred to as “GERD.”
 GERD, in turn, if not dealt with properly can lead to other more serious ailments, such as stomach or esophageal ulcers, Barrett’s esophagus or even stomach cancer.